dawids222/Bus-Lite/README.md

 Bus-Lite is a small size, high performance tool for objects communication using events.
 Library is thread safe, written in C# and has no external dependencies.

+It supports 2 different workflows:
+1. Notifying multiple listeners without returning any value
+2. Notifying single handler which returns a value

 # Table of contents
 - [Features](#Features)
 - [Examples](#Examples)